 Unlike the goal of maximum employment, the FOMC has affirmed that inflation of 2%, as measured by the price index for personal consumption expenditures, is its long-run goal for inflation.
 To meet this long-term objective, the FOMC pursues an average inflation rate of 2% over time, and will adjust monetary policy when it is persistently below 2% or moderately above that rate.

 For years, price stability was the more important of the two goals, but there has been a recent shift to focus on maximum employment.
-In February 2021, the FOMC announced a new framework that “calls for monetary policy to seek to eliminate shortfalls of employment from its maximum level” due to the unemployment gap widening for many racial and ethnic groups during the pandemic.
+In August 2020, the FOMC announced a new framework that calls for policy decisions to be informed by "assessments of the shortfalls of employment from its maximum level” due to the unemployment gap widening for many racial and ethnic groups during the pandemic.

 When the FOMC agrees to alter monetary policy to stabilize the economy, it has a number of tools at its disposal, such as the discount rate, open market operations, and the reserve requirement.
 Open market operations have been the primary tool for adjusting monetary policy due to the flexibility of the approach.
 Open market operations are the buying and selling of securities between banks and the Federal Reserve.
 When the Fed conducts open market operations, the federal funds rate can change.